 - Let the cake cool for about 15-20 minutes or until it is lukewarm to the touch.

 - Add the red bean paste into the whipping cream.
-Whisk until stiff peak is form.
-You can try to see if you want to add more red bean paste at this point to adjust flavor.
+Whisk until a stiff peak is formed.
+You can try to see if you want to add more red bean paste at this point to adjust the flavor.

 - Place in the fridge until it is ready to use.

-- You can be creative on what you want to add in the cake.
+- You can be creative with what you want to add to the cake.
 I first cut off the crispy edges of the cake.

 - Spread a thin layer of red bean paste over the entire cake, leaving about 2cm bare at the far end.